john00003/pyPrettyBackground/readme.md

 capturing the beauty contained in nature across the world, I turned it off.
 I missed seeing something new and beautiful every day, and I wanted to restore that feature!

-This simple program utilizes a convolutional neural network (CNN) to recommend you similar landscape, desktop-background-esque, images to those you upload.
+This simple program utilizes machine learning with a convolutional neural network (CNN) for feature extraction to recommend you similar landscape, desktop-background-esque, images to those you upload.

 ## Dataset
 I used the Landscapes HQ dataset (https://github.com/universome/alis/blob/master/lhq.md), originally compiled for use in